Molly house: Molly-houses and the homosexual subculture in London

 The presence of pillories punishing sodomitical offences, ironically, identified the sites where such acts frequently took place.
 Pillories were often organised near the crime locations attributed to the accused.

 Molly-houses could be considered the most organised phenomenon of London 18th-century homosexual subculture.
-They were enclosed, private spaces gathering individuals with a common purpose ie socializing and seeking pleasure with partners of the same sex.
+They were enclosed, private spaces gathering individuals with a common purpose, i.e. socializing and seeking pleasure with partners of the same sex.